DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-9-ect-teaching-challenge.md

 next_path: "/ambition-institute/year-1-behaviour/autumn-week-9-ect-reflect"
 ---

-While pupils in Ms Sterling’s class are generally keen to give tasks a go, they often take the safe option and seek support from their teacher or peers whenever possible.
+While pupils in Ms Sterling's class are generally keen to give tasks a go, they often take the safe option and seek support from their teacher or peers whenever possible.
 How can Ms Sterling help pupils to adopt behaviours that make them more open to challenge?

 ## Key idea